code4business/xmlimport/README.md

 ```

 This are the meanings of the XML nodes:
 - **stores**: Each item inside this node is a store code.
 Only data for these stores will be read from each attribute for this product.
+If this node is omitted,
+default scope is used.
 - **simple_data**: Each element inside here is a simple attribute code.
 - **SIMPLE\_ATTRIBUTE\_CODE**: Represents a single simple attribute.
 The attribute values go to one or more children nodes.
 These children nodes need to match the ones defined in `<stores>` element or they will not be read.
 For default scope,